techx/hackmit-puzzle-2016/command-center/README.md

 ### Running Locally
 - Run `npm install` to get all the node modules you need installed locally.
+- Run `npm run dev` to run the server with nodemon on port 3000.
-- Run `node run-server` to start the server.
+- Run `npm start` to start the server.
 It should be running at `localhost:3000`.

 ### Adding Modules
 - Run `npm install $PACKAGE_NAME --save`.
 The save flag adds the package to the `package.json` file.